-The five possible clip positions are shown here.

-The carburetor tuning depends on the defined ambient and operating conditions.
+1...
+5Clip position from aboveThe five possible clip positions are shown here.The carburetor tuning depends on the defined ambient and operating conditions.

-15.4 Carburetor idle control
+15.4 Carburetor - idle setting

-The idle setting of the carburetor has a big influence on the starting behavior, stable idle speed, and the response to throttle opening.
+The idle setting of the carburetor significantly influences the vehicle's starting behavior, the stability of the idle speed, and the vehicle's response when accelerating.
 This means that an engine with a correctly set idle speed will be easier to start than one with an incorrectly set idle speed.